Culture, Creativity and Entrepreneurship MA

 Assessment

 This course uses a range of authentic assessment methods to help you develop a diverse set of skills.
-Depending on the modules you choose, you may be assessed by essays, oral presentations, poster presentations, project reports, critical evaluations, and reflective essays.
+You may be assessed by essays, video and oral presentations, poster presentations and portfolio work, project reports, critical evaluations, and reflective essays.

-The variety of assessment approaches used provides opportunities for students to work on topics of interest to them; compulsory module Entrepreneurship and the Cultural Industries provides students with the opportunity to build a portfolio of work that speaks to future career interests.
+The variety of assessment approaches used provides opportunities for students to work on topics of interest to them, with each student able to focus on the specialist topics of their choosing, within the cultural and creative industries framework; our Entrepreneurship and the Cultural Industries core module provides you with the opportunity to work collaboratively and creatively to innovate and build a portfolio of work that speaks to future career interests.

 The assessments on this course are designed to develop your critical thinking and analytical skills as well as developing key transferrable skills relevant to your future lives and careers.